openbmc/docs/designs/virtual-sensors.md

 SensorType: Unit type of sensors and supported
 Expression: An algorithm to be used to calculate sensor value
 Params:     There are currently 2 types of parameter supported ConstParam
             and DbusParam.
-Every pamas should have a name to be reffered in expression
+Every pamas should have a name to be referred in expression
 ConstParam: This is a parameter which has a constant value defined here
 DbusParam:  This is an existing/virtual sensor which is listed in dbus and